roballey/OSM_Maps_For_Garmin/README.md

 Use this step to download SRTM data and build a PBF file of contours from the data.

 1. Generate the contours with 'build/contours.sh'
-1. Build you maps as usual using the -c option to include contours
+1. Build your maps as usual using the -c option to include contours

 * NOTE: Generate contours after splitting the source OSM PBF file into multiple parts as phygtmap uses the polygon file generated during splitting to define the area extent for the contours.